Regulus343/Fractal/readme.md

 Fractal
 =======

-**A simple, versatile CMS base for Laravel 4 which uses Twitter Bootstrap 3.**
+**A simple, versatile CMS base for Laravel 4.**

 Fractal is a simple yet versative Admin/CMS base for Laravel 4.
-It is built to work with Twitter Bootstrap by default and can be completely customized to work how you, the developer, want it to.
 The core philosophy behind Fractal is:

 **Maintain simplicity while ensuring the developer is free to customize and modify as they please.**